Advanced linear algebra: 10a. Bilinear forms

 It is good time now to talk about geometry.
 We already know about conics, from chapter 1.
 However, when getting to $\mathbb R^3$, we are right away into a dillema, because the plane curves have two generalizations.
 First we have the algebraic curves in $\mathbb R^3$:

 \begin{definition} An algebraic curve in $\mathbb R^3$ is a curve as follows,

 appearing as the joint zeroes of two polynomials $P,Q$. \end{definition}

 These curves look of course like the usual plane curves, and at the level of the phenomena that can appear, these are similar to those in the plane, involving singularities and so on, but also knotting, which is a new phenomenon.
 However, it is hard to say something with bare hands about knots.
-We will be back to this, later in this book.
+I mean, just try, and you will understand.

 On the other hand, as another natural generalization of the plane curves, and this might sound a bit surprising, we have the surfaces in $\mathbb R^3$, constructed as follows:

 \begin{definition} An algebraic surface in $\mathbb R^3$ is a surface as follows,